vinmugambi/vinmugambi.github.io/content/about.md

 <div class="subtitle">Front-end Engineer</div>

 I design and develop applications for the web and mobile.
-Mostly, It is JavaScript, Vue/React, CSS and HTML that I spend most time learning and writing.
+In the recent past, It is JavaScript, Vue/React, CSS and HTML that I have spent most time learning and writing.

 Here is a list of libraries and tools I am conversant with and have used within the last 2 years:

-**-- Dont forget to add influences --**